Is a Resident Review (RR) required when an individual is transferred from one facility to another?

 - 1 min read

-The likelihood of a Resident Review evaluation being requested will be based on what information the “receiving” NF receives from the “sending” NF, or what is observed once the individual resides in the receiving NF.
-Depending on the individual’s needs, he or she may require a Resident Review, particularly if the transfer is the result or cause of a significant change in physical or mental status."
+The likelihood of a RR evaluation being requested will be based on the information the receiving NF obtains from the sending NF or what is observed once the individual resides in the receiving NF.
+Depending on the individual’s needs, he/she may require a Level II RR, particularly if the transfer is the result or cause of a significant change in physical or mental status.